How To Lower Your Mortgage Payment (With Or Without A Refinance)

 What You Owe The Lender: Principal + Interest

-Principal and interest go toward the loan itself.
-In the beginning, nearly all of your payment goes toward paying the interest on the mortgage, but as time goes on, more and more of it will go toward paying down the principal.
+Principal and interest go toward the home loan itself.
+Because of the way mortgage amortization works, in the beginning nearly all of your payment goes toward paying the interest on the mortgage, but as time goes on, more and more of it will go toward paying down the principal.

-What You Must Pay To Protect Your Lender: PMI + Homeowners Insurance + Property Taxes
+What You Must Pay To Protect Your Loan: PMI + Homeowners Insurance + Property Taxes

-Your lender will require you to make certain purchases to protect its loan in the case of default.
+Your lender will require you to make certain purchases to protect the loan in the case of default.
 This practice reduces risk and makes your mortgage more affordable.
-One of these is PMI, or private mortgage insurance, which is in place to protect the lender in the case of a mortgage default.
+One of these is PMI, or private mortgage insurance, which is in place on some mortgages when you don’t have 20% equity in your home.

 Your lender will also require you to keep homeowners insurance in place for the duration of the mortgage.
-That’s because they want to be sure that, if your home is damaged, there will be money to repair it, so that its resale value is not reduced.
+This is to ensure that, if your home is damaged, there will be money to repair it, so that its resale value is not reduced.
+Of course, the main benefactor of homeowners insurance is you.

 While not a lender-mandated expense, your lender is also keen on making sure that you pay your property taxes.
 Property taxes are the only debt that stands in front of the mortgage when it comes to paying off debt.